willghatch/dotfileswgh/README.md

 Be warned -- I do weird stuff and experiment with things a lot.
 You may find things that you think are crazy.

 If you want to try it out, the linkup.bash script hooks everything up to my liking, such as symlinking .zshrc, .vimrc...
-If you don't want to link stuff (understandable), emacs and vim can be started with my config without fuss with <code>vim -u $DOTFILESWGH/vimrc</code> and <code>emacs -l $DOTFILESWGH/emacs/def.el</code>, but they require at least the minimal environment settings in the env-dotfileswgh.sh file.
+If you don't want to link stuff (understandable), emacs and vim can be started with my config without fuss with <code>vim -u $DOTFILESWGH/vimrc</code> and <code>emacs -l $DOTFILESWGH/emacs/def.el</code>, but they require at least the minimal environment settings in the env-basic.sh file.
 Note that emacs needs a ton of packages, so first I run $DOTFILESWGH/emacs/install.sh to install them.